By Katherine Center

 Near the conclusion, there is a surprise appearance and an interesting twist I did not see coming but probably should have.
 But no, I take that back.
 It was so well disguised that when I started to suspect what was going on, I went back to review some parts to see if it could be true.
 Yes, the clues were all there, but I still didn’t see how it could be.
 To Katherine Center’s credit, the exposition of all of the reasons I (wrongly) didn’t believe it made sense.
 I bought it.
 Or chose to buy it.
 It made the ending even more satisfactory and joyful.
 No, her life and family relationships weren’t all perky sparkles, but as I’ve said before in a previous review, Katherine Center really knows how to end a book.
 My ratings of both of her books I read previously were bolstered by her climaxes and wind-ups.
 This one didn’t need bolstering.

 There are two Author’s Notes at the end.
 One is about acquired prosopagnosia.
 The other is a defense and appreciation of The Romance Novel as a genre.
 Any reader who has ever felt belittled or apologetic about their tastes in reading such novels needs to read this.
 Anyone who has thought less of someone’s tastes in reading “Chick-Lit” or romance needs to read this as well.
 Though they probably wouldn’t.
 Brava Katherine Center.

-Thank-You to Net Galley and Macmillan Audio for providing me with an advanced copy of this book in exchange for an unbiased review.
+Thank-You to Net Galley and St. Martin’s Press for providing me with an uncorrected digital galley of this book in exchange for an unbiased review.